fusion809/fusion809.github.io-old2/_posts/2016/03/PKG/04-build-methods/04-obs/02-installation.md

 * `python-keyring`
 * `python2`
 * `python2-m2crypto`
-* `rpm` (if you are using a RPM-based distribution like CentOS, Fedora, Mageia, Red Hat Enterprise Linux, Scientific Linux, *etc.* this shold be pre-installed)
+* `rpm` (if you are using a RPM-based distribution like CentOS, Fedora, Mageia, Red Hat Enterprise Linux, Scientific Linux, *etc.* this program should be pre-installed)
 * `urlgrabber`
 * `wget`
 * `xz`